Except for the Monarch, which is rare in thes parts of the NW, these butterflies can be seen in northern Oregon.

 Common Wood Nymph

-Creating a Butterfly Garden in Columbia County will increase the odds of seeing them.
+Creating a Butterfly Garden in northern Oregon will increase the odds of seeing them.
 To understand what a habitat requires, check out my free online course.

 Here are some general host plants for the area.